 - Instant Pot– to cook the whole chicken.
 You can find a great recipe for Perfect Roast Chicken (oven) here!

 - Pot- to cook the quinoa.
 You can also use a rice cooker to cook your quinoa.
-My pot is similar to this one

 - Box grater– for shredding your cheese.
 Some people like to use a food processor but I hate washing mine 😉